snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/package-features/table-grants/index.md

 :::

 ### Granting usage on schemas
 In the case of some warehouses, users also need `usage` permissions on the schema a table is in to be able to access the data.
-We provide this functionality via a post-hook that grants usage on **any** schema interacted with during the `dbt run` to the users listed in `snowplow__grant_select_list`.
+We provide this functionality via a post-hook that grants usage on **any** schema interacted with during the `dbt run` to the users listed in `snowplow__grant_select_to`.

 :::danger